Youth Services

 Star Lake Camp

 Since 1923, Star Lake Camp has served tens of thousands of senior citizens and children from a wide range of backgrounds across the Greater New York area.
 For many children from low-income urban families, a trip to Star Lake may be their first-time experiencing nature, hiking, swimming in a lake, and the great outdoors.
-The Salvation Army invites local youth to attend the Star Lake Summer Camp at no cost; this allows the children to continue building their character and learning throughout the summer in a new environment outside their neighborhood.
+The Salvation Army invites local youth to attend the Star Lake Summer Camp at no cost.
+This allows the children to continue building their character and learning throughout the summer in a new environment outside their neighborhood.
 For seniors, a subsidized week at camp may be a rare outing, with time to spend in nature and with friends enriching their lives.
 No matter the side of camp you are on, youth or senior’s camp, the goal of Star Lake Camp is to foster independence, stimulate creativity, build relationships with peers, and enjoy fellowship in nature.

 Contact Us